mouryabs/mouryabs.github.io/index.md

 - Created the Machine Learning Model that predicts and identifies patterns of light usage in homes
 - Setup the deployment infrastructure for the project using Docker and Kubernetes

+### Logical Linguists

+- Built the Knowledge Base to contain tokenized language data, capable of withholding data for over a million articles
+- Built the language model to parse questions, and answer questions from the Knowledge Base
+- Built the question generator that generates question using NER elements

 ---